Why commercial ships carry ballast water on board, and how it affects the marine environment.

 - Comply with a performance standard (D-2 of the Convention) to limit organisms discharged by 2024

-The regulations allow smaller Canadian vessels (less than 50 m in length) operating in Canadian waters the option of adopting an equivalent compliance approach tailored to their operations rather than installing a ballast water management system.7
+Failure to comply with these regulations is subject to monetary penalties that can range from $600 to $25,000, depending on the violation.
+The new regulations allow smaller vessels – less than 50 m in length and 3,000 gross tonnes, that are not self-propelled – operating in Canadian waters and the high seas the option of adopting an equivalent compliance approach tailored to their operations rather than installing a ballast water management system.7 More information on the new Ballast Water Regulations is available here.

 What is a ballast water management plan?